backchannel/BackchannelSDK-iOS/README.md

 	    [[Backchannel setAPIKey:@"your_api_key"] presentModallyOverViewController:self];
 	}

+or its Swift equivalent:

+	@IBAction func buttonTapped(sender: UIButton) {
+		Backchannel.setAPIKey("your_api_key").presentModallyOverViewController(self);
+	}

 Once the API key is set, you can use the `+backchannel` class method to access Backchannel.
+The Swift runtime removes this method, so you can access the `Backchannel` singleton by just initializing the Backchannel class with `Backchannel()`.

 ### Screenshot detection